Rohit0675/GroupTalk/README.md

 - Send and receive messages in real-time.
 - Explore the various features of the chat application, such as user status, notifications, and room selection.

-## Contributing

-Contributions are welcome!
-If you would like to contribute to the project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix: `git checkout -b feature-name`.
-3. Commit your changes: `git commit -am 'Add new feature'`.
-4. Push the branch to your forked repository: `git push origin feature-name`.
-5. Submit a pull request detailing your changes.

 ## License

 This project is licensed under the [MIT License](LICENSE).

 ## Contact

-For any inquiries or suggestions, please contact [Sujay Shahare](mailto:shaharesujay@gmail.com).
+For any inquiries or suggestions, please contact [Rohit Talmale](mailto:rohittalmale675@gmail.com).